tstenborg/CARMA-MATRIX-Maths-Art-2023/README.md

 # CARMA-MATRIX-Maths-Art-2023

-2nd place-award winning entry for the CARMA-MATRIX maths art 2023 competition.
+2nd place award-winning entry for the CARMA-MATRIX maths art 2023 competition.

 The work merges a fractal Apollonian gasket with a synthwave-styled sunset.